twome/mane/docs/tasks.md

 - FEAT 1: maybe use BrowserFS to keep track of (and store) asset files in extension? https://github.com/jvilk/BrowserFS

 - FEAT 1: long-term storage of patches in browser to save FS reads and then you'd only need to run the native to refresh them

+- BUG 1: new patch tries to write to the whole dir!! (fixed?)